Captive orcas: Early pregnancy and related issues

 Taima is a transient/Icelandic hybrid female killer whale born in captivity to Gudrun in 1989.
 Trainers believe that Gudrun's behavior towards Nyar may have confused Taima, as she may have learned by example that this was how to raise a calf.
 In May 1998, Taima gave birth to a male calf named Sumar.
 They were separated when he was about eight months old because of the aggression between them.
 On one occasion while performing, Taima started biting Sumar and throwing him out of the pool onto the trainer's platform.
 She then slid out herself, and continued to bite him.
 In November 2000, Taima gave birth to a male named Tekoa.
 The two were separated after only nine months due to aggression between them.
 On March 12, 2007, Taima gave birth to her third calf, Malia.
 Taima seemed to be a better mother this time, and no notable occurrences of aggression were reported; this may be in part due to the fact that Kalina acted as "aunt" to Malia and helped Taima to look after her.
 Kalina was a very experienced mother and was often kept with Malia, while Taima was given time with her mate, Tilikum.

 Taima died in 2010 during the birthing process of her fourth calf.
 The calf, fathered by Tilikum, was stillborn.

 Kayla, a killer whale born in captivity, gave birth to her first calf on October 9, 2005, a female named Halyn.
 Kayla rejected her calf, perhaps because she had never been exposed to a young calf before and did not know how to deal with it.
 Halyn was moved to a special animal care facility to be hand raised.
 Halyn died unexpectedly on June 15, 2008.

-On October 13, 2010, Kohana, an eight-year-old female killer whale, gave birth to a male calf at Loro Parque's "Orca Ocean" exhibit after a four-hour labor.
+On October 13, 2010, Kohana, an eight-year-old female killer whale, gave birth to a male calf (later called Adán) at Loro Parque's "Orca Ocean" exhibit after a four-hour labor.
 The calf weighed about 150 kilograms (330 lb), and was two meters (6 ft 7 in) long.
 Kohana has yet to establish a "maternal bond" with her calf, forcing trainers to take the first steps in hand rearing him.
 The outcome of this pregnancy was not considered surprising, since Kohana was separated from her own mother, Takara, at three years of age, and was never able to learn about maternal care, compounded by the fact that she spent the formative years of her life surrounded by the three other juvenile killer whales at Loro Parque.